 In 1985, a man named Russell Nash (Christopher Lambert

 ) is attending a wrestling match at Madison Square Garden in New York City.
-He feels a strange tremor and is compelled to leave.
+Looking somewhat forlorn, he feels a strange tremor and is compelled to leave.
 As he heads to his car, Nash is confronted by a man named Iman Fasil.
 Fasil identifies Nash by his real name, Connor MacLeod, and challenges him to a duel.
 Connor reluctantly accepts, and draws a katana.
 After a fierce sword fight, Connor decapitates Fasil and is enveloped by a mysterious energy which destroys several cars around him.
 He quickly hides his sword in one of the light racks hanging from the ceiling.
-Before he can leave the garage he is arrested by the police, who take him for questioning.The story goes back to Scotland in 1536, where an 18-year old Connor is seen with his fiance, Kate (Celia Imrie), and war weary cousins Angus (James Cosmo) and Dugal (Billy Hartman).
+Before he can leave the garage he is arrested by the police, who take him for questioning.The story goes back to Scotland in 1536, where an 18-year old Connor is seen with his fiance, Kate (Celia Imrie), and war-weary cousins Angus (James Cosmo) and Dugal (Billy Hartman).
 Their clan is preparing for war against their longtime rivals, Clan Fraser.

 Detectives Moran (Alan North

 ) are attempting to interrogate Connor.
 Garfield loses his cool and assaults Connor.
 This incident, coupled with lack of evidence, results in Connor's release.
 Forensics expert Brenda Wyatt (Roxanne Hart